GENERAL

 C0.
 What is RPN?

 Mathematical operations are generally taught in infix notation, with the mathematical operators placed between the data that they operate on.
 For example, in the expression 2 + 3 = 5, the "+" operator is placed between the 2 and the 3.
-RPN (Reverse Polish Notation), invented by the Polish Mathematician Jan Lukasiewicz in 1920, is a way of expressing mathematical operations in postfix notation.
+RPN (Reverse Polish Notation), formalized by the Polish Mathematician Jan Lukasiewicz in 1920, is a way of expressing mathematical operations in postfix notation.
 Using the previous example, 2 + 3 = 5 would be expressed as 2E 3+ 5, where E denotes the Enter operator.
 Thus, in RPN all operators follow each data item and hence the term postfix.

 C1.
 Is there a user manual that describes the operation details and available functions?